MSU Offers Hospitality Management Certificate

 The program runs for 21 weeks; the credentials and competencies last a lifetime.

 The timing of MSU’s new program couldn’t be better.
-The hospitality industry, already a critical sector of our recovering economy, will benefit as a whole from President Obama’s initiatives to increase travel and tourism in the U.S. The Bureau of Labor Statistics projects the leisure and hospitality industries will create around 1.7 million new jobs by 2020.
+The hospitality industry, already a critical sector of our recovering economy, will benefit from President Obama’s initiatives to increase travel and tourism in the U.S. The Bureau of Labor Statistics projects the leisure and hospitality industries will create around 1.7 million new jobs by 2020.
 More hospitality jobs mean more hospitality managers.

 The old method of acquiring hospitality expertise may be effective, but it’s also inefficient.
 As the industry continues to flourish, the most attractive hospitality professionals will be the ones who are ready to manage immediately.